-Maternal health is also one of the important factors that need to be kept intact.
-If the maternal blood glucose level is too high, the mother might develop gestational diabetes, which could cause the baby to be too large and have a difficult birth.
+The most important factor that is often neglected in our country is the maternal health.
+For the sake of proper growth of the developing fetus, the maternal health needs to be kept intact.
+The chances of suffering with gestational diabetes may increase, if the blood glucose level of the pregnant women is too high.
+It might cause the baby to be too large and have a difficult birth.
 The mother must be kept free from endocrine disorders such as thyroid deficiency that may produce cretinism in the developing fetus.
 Apart from other symptoms, cretinism may produce intellectual disability in which the intelligence of the child can't develop to the maximum fullest degree.
 The mother must be kept free from infectious diseases such as syphilis, gonorrhea, rubella, herpes, AIDS and sexually transmitted diseases (STD).
 These diseases may cause stillbirth, miscarriage, blindness, deafness, intellectual disability, microcephaly, motor disorders, congenital immune system failure, etc. Maternal infections such as viruses or parasites can also cause brain damage to the fetus or even death.
-The blood RH factor incompatibility between the mother and father must be ruled out prior to pregnancy in order to produce the healthiest child.
+The blood RH factor incompatibility between the mother and father must be ruled out prior to pregnancy to produce the healthiest child.

 The teratogen effects - harmful environmental effects - can also be reduced to the extent possible.
-The pregnant women should not take alcohol, tobacco, cigarette smoking, use of self-prescribed medicine, etc. in order to safe pregnancy and reduce fetal alcohol spectrum disorders in the children.
-Alcohol use during pregnancy has been found to be the leading preventable cause of intellectual disabilities in children.
+The pregnant women should not take alcohol, tobacco, cigarette smoking, use of self-prescribed medicine, etc. to safe pregnancy and reduce fetal alcohol spectrum disorders in the children.

+Alcohol intake during pregnancy is most significantly associated with the birth of children with intellectual disabilities.
+It is in our hand to reduce the alcohol consumption during pregnancy to produce the safe delivery and healthiest child.
 The use of tobacco by pregnant women has been found to be related to premature delivery and a decrease in breast milk flow in lactating mothers.
-It is always better to avoid X-rays to pregnant women unless it is absolutely necessary.
+It is always better to avoid X-rays to pregnant women unless it is necessary.
 Ultraviolet rays of the X-rays may damage the brain tissue of the developing fetus.
-Pollution, such as exposure to mercury or PCBs should be avoided as it can cause physical deformities, abnormal speech, and difficulty with coordination.
+Pollution, such as exposure to mercury, or PCBs should be avoided as it can cause physical deformities, abnormal speech, and difficulty with coordination.
 The older mother may produce a disabled child.
 The pregnancy in the age range of 22 to 32 is always safe and free from hazards.

 Maternal emotions such as stress, anxiety, tension, depression and so on can also influence the developing child through endocrine changes that took place in the mother.
-If an expectant mother is in a constant state of stress, anxiety, and tension, her endocrine system may become imbalanced and it makes damage to the unborn child.
-It leads to increased fetal activity resulting in less than the average birth weight of the infant.
-These emotional states not only affect the fetus but also carried over and affect the post-natal adjustment of the newborn.
+If an expectant mother is at a constant state of stress, anxiety, and tension, her endocrine system may become imbalanced and it makes damage to the unborn child.
+It leads to increase fetal activity resulting in less than the average birth the weight of the infant.
+These emotional states not only affect the fetus, but also carried over, and affect the post-natal adjustment of the newborn.
 Resulting in turn behavioral upset or deviant behavior may take place.
 At times intellectual disability, cleft palates may also result.
-Hence it is recommended that the negative emotions of pregnant women should be minimizing at the maximum possible extent.
+Hence, it is recommended that the negative emotions of pregnant women should be minimizing at the maximum possible extent.